-Coaching a team player through a change initiative provides the report with a periodic soundboard and base to work from.
-The coach can support the report throughout the process, help them to build an overall strategy, explore benefits, identify possible risks, include contingency plans, gain peer support, maintain motivation and recall past successes and prime strengths at appropriate stages.
+Coaching a team player through a personal or company change initiative provides the report with a periodic soundboard and base to work from.
+The coach can support the report throughout the process, helping them to build an overall strategy, explore all benefits, identify possible risks, include contingency plans, gain peer support, maintain motivation and recall past successes and prime strengths at appropriate stages.
 This is the heart of encouraging performance.